pgjdbc/www/documentation/head/replication.md

             .start();
 ```

 After create `PGReplicationStream`, it's time to start receive changes in real-time.
-Changes can be receive from
+Changes can be received from
 stream as blocking(`org.postgresql.replication.PGReplicationStream#read`)
-and as non-blocking(`org.postgresql.replication.PGReplicationStream#readPending`).
+or as non-blocking(`org.postgresql.replication.PGReplicationStream#readPending`).
-Both of method to receive changes returns `java.nio.ByteBuffer` with payload that send output plugin.
+Both methods receive changes as a  `java.nio.ByteBuffer` with the payload from the send output plugin.
 We can't receive
-part of message, only full message that was send by output plugin.
-ByteBuffer contains message in format that define
+part of message, only the full message that was sent by the output plugin.
+ByteBuffer contains message in format that is defined by the
 decoding output plugin, it can be simple String, json, or anything.
 That why pgjdbc return raw ByteBuffer
 instead of String or anything.